Chowdhury-DSP/BYOD/manual/Manual.md

 To destroy a cable, click on the input port at the end of the connection.
 Again, the "Undo" button can be used to bring back any previously destroyed cables.

+### Modulation Ports
+Purple modulation ports are available on all modulation processors.
+When connected, these ports allow for one processor's modulation signal to be passed to another.
+A processor with a connected modulation input will use the modulation signal from that input instead of generating its own.
+This feature allows multiple modulation processors to be synced to the same modulation signal, creating unique effects possibilities.

 ## Processor Controls